Back To Search Results

 Surgical Considerations

-In surgery, knowledge of the anatomy of the female external genitalia is crucial when it comes to repairing, reconstructing, or preventing undesirable defects to the genitals.
-Some common procedures done to the female external genitalia are episiotomy, labioplasty, and vaginoplasty.
+In surgery, understanding the anatomy of the female external genitalia is essential for repairing, reconstructing, and preventing defects.
+Common procedures involving the female external genitalia include episiotomy, labioplasty, and vaginoplasty.

 Episiotomy

-Labioplasty is a surgical procedure with emphasize on altering the size and shape of the labia majora and labia minora.
-Indications for labioplasty include multiple reasons, such as congenital defects, aging, cancers, and cosmetics.
-The focus of this procedure is to create a more desirable appearance of the labial folds.[7][8][9]
+Labiaplasty is a surgical procedure aimed at altering the size and shape of the labia majora and minora.
+Indications for labiaplasty include congenital disabilities, aging, cancers, and cosmetic concerns.
+The procedure focuses on achieving a more aesthetically pleasing appearance of the labial folds.[19][20]

 Vaginoplasty

-Vaginoplasty is a surgical procedure used to reconstruct or construct the vagina.
-Vaginoplasties are necessary for several reasons, such as pelvic organ prolapse, congenital defects, neoplasms, sex reassignments, and cosmetics.
-The goal of the vaginoplasty is to surgically make a vagina that is desirable for the patient.[9][10]
+Vaginoplasty is a surgical procedure used to reconstruct the vagina or create one.
+Vaginoplasties are performed for various reasons, including pelvic organ prolapse, congenital disabilities, neoplasms, sex reassignment, and cosmetic purposes.
+The goal of this procedure is to surgically create a vagina that meets the patient's needs and preferences.[21][22]

 Clinical Significance

-Foley Catheter: One common procedure that is routinely due in healthcare is the catheterization of the female urethra.
-This procedure involves the introduction of a flexible tube into the urethra and securing it in place with a saline-filled balloon.
-This procedure is done to assist in the excretion of urine from the bladder.
-This method can be used to collect urine for surveillance monitoring of the amount of urine produced or to collect urine used for the analysis of other pathologies.
+One common procedure routinely performed in healthcare is the catheterization of the female urethra.
+This procedure involves the introduction of a flexible tube into the urethra and securing it with a saline-filled balloon.
+Urethral catheterization helps collect urine from the bladder for excretion and gathering specimens for urine studies, including urine output monitoring and composition analysis.[23]

 Sexually Transmitted Infections

-Chlamydia trachomatis: Infection with chlamydia is a common, sexually transmitted infection.
-In most individuals, this infection is asymptomatic, but some individuals may present with cervicitis, urethritis, and vaginal discharge.
-The fear complication of this infection in females is pelvic inflammatory disease and perihepatitis.
-Interestingly, chlamydia is commonly coinfected with Neisseria gonorrhoeae.
-Since these two bacteria commonly cause infection together, the treatment is tetracyclines or macrolides for chlamydia and third-generation cephalosporins for gonorrhea.
+Chlamydia trachomatis infection is a common sexually transmitted condition that is often asymptomatic.
+However, some individuals may present with cervicitis, urethritis, and vaginal discharge.
+The most concerning complications in women are pelvic inflammatory disease and perihepatitis.
+Chlamydia is frequently coinfected with Neisseria gonorrhoeae.
+Consequently, chlamydia and gonorrhea are often treated together, with tetracyclines or macrolides addressing chlamydia and 3rd-generation cephalosporins combating gonorrhea.[26]

-Hepatitis B and C: Hepatitis is inflammation of the liver.
-Hepatitis B and C are viruses potentially transmitted during intercourse.
-Most individuals are asymptomatic.
-The main concern for this infection is the progression to liver cirrhosis and hepatocellular carcinoma.
-Hepatitis B is preventable with vaccination, but there is no vaccination for hepatitis C. The only prevention for hepatitis C is barrier protection during intercourse and avoiding blood-borne products from infected individuals.
-There are treatment options for hepatitis B and C, but they are usually maintenance medications that slow the progression of the disease.
-Unfortunately, no real cure exists for these two diseases.
+Hepatitis is the inflammation of the liver.
+Hepatitis B and C are viruses that may be transmitted during intercourse.
+Most individuals remain asymptomatic.
+The primary concern with these infections is their potential progression to liver cirrhosis and hepatocellular carcinoma.
+Hepatitis B is preventable through vaccination, but no vaccine exists for hepatitis C. The only preventive measure for hepatitis C infection is using barrier protection during intercourse and avoiding exposure to infected blood products.
+Treatments are available for both hepatitis B and C, but they only typically slow disease progression.
+No definitive cure exists for either condition.

-Lichen simplex chronicus: In lichen simplex chronicus, the vulvar region undergoes hyperplasia of the epithelium.
-This condition presents as a thick, leathery vulvar skin due to chronic scratching and rubbing.
-This condition is not associated with an increased risk of cancer.
+In lichen simplex chronicus, the vulvar region undergoes epithelial hyperplasia due to chronic scratching and rubbing.
+This condition makes the vulvar skin thick and leathery, but it is not associated with an increased risk of cancer.

-Imperforate hymen: In pubertal females that reach the age of menarche, but do not have menses is called primary amenorrhea.
-One cause of primary amenorrhea is imperforate hymen.
-These females present with monthly pain and pressure in the lower abdomen, but not excretion of mense.
-On physical examination, there will be a blue, brown round bulging mass protruding from the vagina.
-The mass protruding from the vagina is a collection of the menstrual products getting trapped due to an imperforate hymen.
-The treatment for this condition is incision and drainage of the mass.
+Primary amenorrhea occurs in pubertal girls who reach menarche but do not have menstrual periods.
+One cause of primary amenorrhea is an imperforate hymen.
+These female adolescents typically experience monthly pain and pressure in the lower abdomen without observing menstruation.
+On physical examination, a blue or brown, round, bulging mass may be seen protruding from the vagina.
+This mass is a collection of menstrual products trapped due to the imperforate hymen.
+Treatment involves incision and drainage of the mass.[27]

-Extramammary Paget Disease: Padget disease of the vulva is usually a type of carcinoma in situ.
-This condition presents as scaling plaques, crusting, pruritus, ulcers, and erythema.
-But there is no risk for underlying malignancies.
+Paget disease of the vulva is typically a form of carcinoma in situ.
+This condition presents with scaling plaques, crusting, pruritus, ulcers, and erythema.
+While vulvar Paget disease involves abnormal cell growth, it does not pose an immediate risk of spreading to deeper tissues or becoming invasive.[29]

 Other Issues